How ‘COVID-washing’ became the new greenwashing

 So, what does it really mean to boost one’s immunity?
 Pretty much nothing, it turns out, when it comes to over-the-counter elixirs.
 “There is not a magic immunity booster for coronavirus,” says Purvi Parikh, an allergist and immunologist with the Allergy & Asthma Network.
 “The things that we recommend for ‘boosting your immune system’—if you want to use that phrase—are a healthy lifestyle, having a well balanced-diet, exercise . . . all of the things you should already be [working on].”
 The only supplement Parikh recommends for her patients is vitamin D, which she says can help maintain a healthy immune system, especially for those in the northeast who probably lack access to sunlight.

 Even more slick, other companies are mining the current momentum of fear without needing to make any direct immunity-boosting proclamations.
 Sunlighten’s Solo System—which the company calls a “sleeping bag for your soul”—is an in-home infrared sauna that it says promotes benefits ranging from happiness to detoxification to natural anti-aging.
 The Solo System is hardly the only wellness product to make these declarations, but its real COVID-washing egregiousness comes from attempting to profit from CNN anchor Chris Cuomo’s COVID-19 diagnosis.
 In a recent pitch email, a marketing representative for the product wrote, “Chris Cuomo used a Sunlighten sauna every day to treat his COVID-19 symptoms.”
 The pitch linked to a blog post authored by Cuomo’s wife, which reads “[Chris] has also been sitting in the Sunlighten sauna every day, which seems to make him feel better and has helped with his fever.”

-Sunlighten did not respond to a request for comment.
+“We stand by the science behind the use of infrared saunas and their ability to strengthen the immune system by raising core body temperature,” says Aaron Zack, Sunlighten’s CEO, when reached for comment.
+“Having a strong immune system is proven to help ward off viruses—so it is one way to help keep your body in optimal condition to help fight off viruses.”

 The company circumvented making any true medical claims by pointing to a trusted figure’s treatment strategy.
 The email noted “how infrared saunas are the newest, timely, at-home wellness essential, as infrared saunas enhance immunity (to prep one’s body against potential COVID-19), mitigate stress (that can be caused by the pandemic).”

-Note: This story has been updated with a comment from Sunlighten.